cjdbarlow/Part-One/clotting.md

 * **Vessel constriction**
   Decreases flow, which limits further haemorrhage and reduces the shear stresses which break up forming clot
 * **Platelet plug formation** or Primary Haemostasis
-    Platlets adhere to the damaged vessel wall and aggregate
+    Platelets adhere to the damaged vessel wall and aggregate
 * **Fibrin formation** or Secondary Haemostasis
     Fibrin is formed from fibrinogen (via the coagulation cascade), which stabilises the platelet plug